vukics/cppqed/doc/structureTutorial.rst

 :class:`~structure::FreeExact` assumes that the operator transforming between the two pictures is diagonal, and the factors to update are simply its diagonal elements.
 If this is not the case, :class:`~structure::Exact` has to be used instead.

-The construction of the :type:`~structure::free::Frequencies` object is also straightforward:
+The construction of the object representing the ladder operator furnished with frequencies is also straightforward:

 .. literalinclude:: examples/ExampleModeImpl.cc
   :language: c++
   :linenos:
-  :lines: 58-62
+  :lines: 66-70

 .. note::